stellaris-mods/autonomous-assembler/README.md

 ## How to add 3rd party spaceport modules/expansion cards/etc

-Regardless of what you're doing, please read all these sections.
+Regardless of what you're doing, please read the whole README, and not just the one you're specifically interested in.

-1. Generic info about overriding scripted_effects/triggers
-2. A note about global flags
-3. "Debugging"
-4. Adding a new Expansion Card
-5. Adding your Spaceport Module to the SM operation
-6. Adding support for your spaceport extension mod (if you add more slots to the spaceport)

 ### Overriding scripted_effects/triggers (objects)
 (overwrite, override, overload, whatever)